SoftHu/tos_avg/En/QuestStartTalkENode_1738447292885103.md

 Fearless!...]
 1738447575181418 -->1768528440716181[<b>Speaker 👉 Seabert:</b>

-GAAAAAHHHH
+GAAAAAHHHH!
 Oh NO!
-How long have you been standing there waiting!?
+How long have you been standing there!?
 Please ignore everything you heard and let me start again!
 H-hi!
 Welcome to stranger!
 What can I do for you, Seikyu?
 Ah... no...
 I m-meant welcome to Seikyu... you're the stranger...

 S-s-sorry about that!
 Let me start a-again… again!
 Welcome to Seikyu!
 I'm Seabert!
-This is the Seikyu Customs Registration Office and I am the town's Offical Administrative Assistant!
+This is the Seikyu Customs Registration Office, and I am the town's Official Administrative Assistant!

-So, before you run off I will need to get your residential paperwork done.
+So, before you run off,
+I'll need to get your residential paperwork done.
 Let's start with your name, s-stranger!
 ]
 1768524084245382 -->1768524134747020{ }